TerryV8/click-count/docs/link_web-app_to_redis.md

-Since we need that this docker instance need to communicate with the redis server, we will map the redis server with the HAProxy, which will forward the traffic to the master od the redis cluster.
+Since we need that this docker instance to communicate with the redis server, we will map the redis server ip with the HAProxy ip, which will forward the traffic to the master od the redis cluster.

 So, ideally, we would append this to the /etc/hosts in a docker instance of a pod:
 ```console